djay21/Nginx-reverse-proxy/README.md

  Make sure you have 80,443 ports publicly accessible on that vm. afte few seconds,<br>
 * you will get your certs generated under this directory or right on your terminal( dir path ) --> <b>/etc/letsencrypt/live/domain.com/ </b>
-* Update your certs path & domain name in <b>"certificates folder"</b> in the cloned repo
+* Update your certs path & domain name in nginx.conf file

 Note: Upto this step, the process can be run on any other machine having 80,443 port access of your machine in which you want to set up https.